 Compensation and Benefits:

-We offer a diverse, family friendly environment, and competitive compensation along with a generous benefits package which includes 100% employer paid medical, dental and life insurance for employees and 60% paid for dependents.
-We also provide 100% paid long term disability insurance; student debt repayment program; dependent childcare employer contribution program, and a 401k retirement plan after one year of employment with immediate vesting.
+We offer a diverse, family friendly environment, and competitive compensation along with a generous benefits package which includes 100% employer covered medical, dental, and life insurance for employees and up to 40-50% for dependents; long term disability insurance; student debt repayment program; dependent childcare employer contribution program, and a 401k retirement plan after one year of employment with immediate vesting.
 Generous paid leave policy includes: sick leave; parental leave; 14 holidays each year and vacation (starting at 13 days and increasing with additional years of employment).

 Bay Area Legal Aid thrives on our diversity and we are proud to be an equal opportunity employer.
 We are committed to building a culturally diverse workplace and strongly encourage women, persons of color, LGBTQ individuals, veterans, persons with disabilities, and persons from other underrepresented groups to apply.
 Review of applications will begin immediately and continue until the position is filled.
 Applicants are encouraged to apply as soon as possible.
-Please send separate cover letter, diversity statement (see below), resume, references, and writing sample to Human Resources at firstname.lastname@example.org.
-Please reference “Grants Officer” in your application and subject line of your email.
+Please send the following materials to firstname.lastname@example.org, and reference “Grants and Contracts Officer” in your application and subject line of the email: